 As music started to become more than mere outbursts of teenage passion, Andrea Bignasca, in 2012, began performing as a solo artist.
 In 2013 he opened for Larry Carlton at the Estival Jazz Nights in Lugano, and in 2014 he reached the main stage of the main event, Estival Jazz in Piazza Riforma, Lugano, playing after Gregory Porter and opening for Morcheeba.
 In 2014 he won the jury, the public voting and the 1st prize at the main music contest in Ticino, Palco ai Giovani.
-Raised bilingually in an Italian- and German-speaking environment, Andrea Bignasca writes and sings in English, being convinced that the music demands it.
-He has currently finished working on his first studio album (Gone, 2015, Radicalis Music Management - Sony), having secured, amongst many, collaborations with Omar Hakim (drummer), Phill Brown (mixing engineer) and Dave Collins (mastering engineer).
+Raised bilingually in an Italian- and German-speaking environment, Andrea Bignasca writes and sings in English.
+With his first studio album (Gone, 2015, Radicalis - Sony) he secured, amongst many, collaborations with Omar Hakim (drummer), Phill Brown (mixing engineer) and Dave Collins (mastering engineer).

 In the last few years, following the publication of his first album ‘Gone’, Andrea Bignasca played over 200 shows in Switzerland (Montreux Jazz Festival, Gurtenfestival, Zermatt Unplugged, …), also opening concerts for artists such as Everlast, Morcheeba, Gregory Porter, Phil Campbell, Welshly Arms, … ‘Gone’ sold over 5000 copies in Switzerland, and its 3 singles received an extended airplay throughout all the major Swiss radios (RSI, SRG, RTS, Radio Swiss Pop, …).